-Searching for a fun way to get around town with kids in tow?
+Are you searching for a fun way to get around town with kids in tow?
+We researched over a dozen contenders for a bike trailer round-up, before choosing 8 impressive options.
 A good bike trailer can be a great way to get the family out and about on a beautiful day.
 But with so many options to choose from, it can be challenging to decide which trailer will suit your needs.
 Specific components such as adjustable suspension, multi-sport capabilities, and storage capacity can make all the difference during a long day of hauling your little ones around.
 We took a look at some of the top bike trailers on the market, researched the best and worst features of each, and ranked them accordingly.
-We based our favorites on which options we think will make you and your kids happy when on the road.
+Our favorites include the trailers we think will make you and your kids happy on the road.

 The Best Bike Trailers for Kids

-The Burley D'Lite won the top spot and our Editors' Choice award impressing us most with its versatility.
-It has attachments that allow it to be used for multiple sports, including jogging, biking, and cross-country skiing, in addition to being a stroller.
-When not being used for children, the seats can be folded down to create a flat surface to haul cargo, extending the life of the trailer far beyond child use.
-The interior is roomier than many other trailers in this review, and the sides are bowed outward, creating extra wiggle room for the kiddos.
-Large wheels and adjustable suspension make it a cushy ride when venturing off the paved path.
-The parent experience is as good, with the trailer moving together with the bike as one, with minimal feedback coming through the hitch.
+The Burley D'Lite won the top spot and our Editors' Choice award impressing with its versatility.
+You can purchase attachments for multiple sports, including jogging, biking, and cross-country skiing, in addition to simply strolling.
+When not used for children, the seats fold down to create a flat surface to haul cargo, which extends the life of the trailer beyond children.
+The interior is roomier than many trailers in this review, and the sides bow out, which creates extra space for the kiddos.
+Large wheels and an adjustable suspension make it a cushy ride for venturing off-road.
+The parent experience is also good, with the trailer and bike moving together as one, with minimal feedback from the hitch.

-While this was our favorite trailer, there were a few things that could be improved.
-It can sometimes be challenging to switch between attachments for different sport uses.
-However, since you likely won't be doing this on a daily basis, we don't think it's a drawback you need to worry about too much.
-The D'Lite has both a mesh screen and a vinyl window that zip down to protect kids from the weather, but the trailer is still not 100% weatherproof as the fabric around the window can become saturated and let in small amounts of water.
-Lastly, it can be tricky to learn how to fold and unfold this trailer in the beginning.
-It is something that will likely get easier with time, but it requires some practice.
-Despite these flaws, we appreciated the D'Lite most for its extreme versatility and high quality, making it a trailer that you would be happy with for years to come.
+While this is our favorite trailer, there are a few things that can be improved.
+It can sometimes be challenging to switch attachments for different uses.
+However, because you won't be doing this on a daily basis, we don't think it's a serious drawback.
+The D'Lite has a mesh screen and a vinyl window to protect kids from the weather, but the trailer is not 100% weatherproof as small amounts of water can seep in around the window.
+Last, it can be tricky to learn how to fold and unfold this trailer.
+It will get easier over time, but it requires practice.
+Despite these minor flaws, we appreciate the D'Lite for its extreme versatility and high quality, making it a trailer that you could be happy with for years.

-The Thule Chariot Cross 2 is a tried and true favorite of ours, winning awards across multiple categories.
-Though not quite as versatile as the Burley D'Lite, it is still a great multisport option, having the ability to change between strolling, jogging, biking, and skiing.
-We recommend this trailer for parents who are serious about their outdoor pursuits.
-It is top quality and was designed with features to keep both parent and passenger in mind.
-Adjustable suspension, large wheels, and padded seats keep kids comfy on long rides on and off the pavement.
-The rain shield on the Cross 2 is completely watertight, and it has a mesh screen and large, adjustable sunshade to protect your little one from the elements.
+The Thule Chariot Cross 2 is a tried and true favorite, winning awards across multiple categories.
+Though not as versatile as the Burley D'Lite, it is a great multi-sport option, changing between strolling, jogging, biking, and skiing.
+We recommend this trailer for parents who are serious about outdoor pursuits.
+It is top-quality and designed with features that keep parents and passengers in mind.
+Adjustable suspension, large wheels, and padded seats keep kids comfy on and off the pavement.
+The rain shield on the Cross 2 is completely watertight; it has a mesh screen and large, adjustable sunshade to protect little ones.
 Individually reclining seats come in handy if one or both passengers doze off.
-All the features of the Cross are designed to be simple and frustration free.
-Folding, unfolding, and switching between various attachments is a breeze.
+All of the features on the Cross are designed for simplicity and to be frustration-free.
+Folding, unfolding, and switching attachments is a breeze.

 The hitch on the Cross 2 is very easy to use, but there is some feedback from the trailer due to extra space in the ball and socket design.
-The cargo space is a separate compartment that folds down from behind the seats and is on the smaller side compared to other trailers.
-The Cross 2 has all the bells and whistles and is top notch when it comes to quality, but all that comes along with a more substantial weight and a higher price tag.
+The cargo space is a separate compartment that folds down from behind the seats and isn't as large as those on other trailers.
+The Cross 2 has all the bells and whistles and is top notch when it comes to quality, but all that comes with a more substantial weight and a higher price tag.
 It is the most expensive trailer included in the review, which is why we recommend it for parents who are serious about their jogging/strolling/biking routine.
 It is hard to justify the price for just a casual ride through the park.
-Although, as is typical of most Thule products, the Cross 2 is a high-quality trailer that will last for years and retain a high resale value.
+Although, as is typical of most Thule products, the Cross 2 is a high-quality trailer that will last for years and should retain a high resale value.

 Read review: Thule Chariot Cross 2

 Coming from a company based in Norway, the Hamax Outback is a recent addition to the bike trailer market.
-We like this trailer for its roomy interior, with the seats measuring nearly 2 inches wider than those of our other top picks.
-The wider seats along with a taller than average height, make it a good choice if you want to use it with older kids.
-This trailer has some of the cushiest padding in the review, and when combined with the larger than average wheels, adjustable suspension, and a large, reinforced footwell the Outback is the Cadillac of bike trailers.
-It is something we imagine the kids will be happy to ride in for hours, and many parents will likely use as a jogger just as much as a trailer.
-The process necessary to swap between activities is one of the easiest and fastest we've seen, simply requiring a click-out and click-in with a color-coded lock that lets you know when the attachment is secure.
+We like this trailer for its roomy interior, and seats that measure nearly 2 inches wider than those of our other top picks.
+The wider seats along with a taller than average interior height, make it a good choice if you plan to use it with older/taller children.
+This trailer has some of the cushiest padding in the review, and when combined with the larger than average wheels, adjustable suspension, and a large, reinforced footwell, the Outback is the Cadillac of bike trailers.
+We imagine the kids will be happy to ride for hours, and many parents will use it as a jogger just as much as a trailer.
+The process necessary to swap between activities is one of the easiest and fastest we've seen, simply requiring a click-out and click-in with a color-coded lock that informs you when the attachment is secure.

-Despite all these perks, this is the heaviest trailer in the review by nearly 8 lbs.
-And because it is so much roomier on the inside, it is also bigger and bulkier on the outside.
-Its overall size makes it difficult to pull the trailer through tight spaces and more of a pain to deal with all around.
-The hitch, while good, is not as good as the one on the D'Lite, and some feedback comes through to the bicycle.
-When folded, the trailer is not more compact than when it is open unless you also remove the wheels.
-This trailer also lacks the versatility found in many other top trailers.
-The seats are fixed in place meaning cargo hauling may not be as easy as it is in the Burley D'Lite, and it is missing the ski attachments that are common in other trailers.
-Overall though, we like the Outback.
-Unless you are dead set on skiing with little ones in tow, the Outback offers a very similar setup and keeps the high level of quality at a much lower price than a Thule or Burley trailer.
-We believe most parents would be highly satisfied with the Hamax.
+Despite all the perks, this is the heaviest trailer in the review by nearly 8 lbs.
+And because it has a roomy interior, it is also bulkier on the outside.
+Its substantial size makes it challenging to pull the trailer through tight spaces and kind of a pain to manage.
+The hitch, while good, is not as good as the one on the D'Lite, and some feedback relays to the bicycle.
+When folded, the trailer is not more compact than when it is open unless you remove the wheels.
+This trailer also lacks the versatility found in other top trailers.
+The seats are fixed meaning cargo-hauling won't be as easy as it is in the Burley D'Lite, and it is missing the ski attachment that is common in other trailers.
+Overall, we like the Outback.
+Unless you are dead set on skiing, the Outback offers a very similar setup with a high level of quality at a lower price than a Thule or Burley.
+We believe most parents will be very satisfied with the Hamax.

 Read review: Hamax Outback